timcalhoun/Predicting-Used-Car-Price/README.md

 Next we ran a Correlation Matrix
 * There is high correlation for sold price between year and miles.
 Which in the real world makes sense.
 <img style="display: inline; margin: 0 5px;" title="Correlation Matrix" src="Images/Correlation Matrix.png" alt="" width="800" height="300"/>

+We chose not to run any statistical modeling

+**Modeling**

+For modeling we are using a Random Forest
+* After running Train Test Split, we did Featur Scaling
+* Feature Scaling - important to apply when independent variables highly vary, like model and trim in this dataset - helps normalize range of variables

+**Train & Test Results**

+Train Accuracy - **88.17%**
+Test Accuracy - **88.48%**

+## Conclusions